Dental Implants Frequently Asked Questions

 The majority of implants are placed under a normal dental local anaesthetic.
 Though the local anaesthetic injections can sting a little, and most of us have experienced dental injections in our mouth at some time, once you are numb, you will not feel anything throughout your treatment.

 You will feel some pressing and pushing during the procedure as well as some vibration during the drilling stage, but this will not be painful in any way.

 Can Implants help with Dentures?

 Dentures are most patients’ nightmare due to the difficulty in wearing and the effect on all aspects of life.
 Small dentures can be replaced with just a few implants, or complete (full) dentures can either be held in position with implants or replaced with implants altogether – surely the most amazing dental transformation available.

 What Can I Use for Teeth While the Implants Heal?

 Many options are available, and they are personalised to your specific requirements.
 If you need a replacement tooth while the implants are healing, temporary removable teeth or a temporary bridge can be made.
 If all of your teeth are missing, we can usually modify your current denture or make you a new temporary denture.

 If you prefer non-removable teeth during the healing period, temporary teeth may be made and inserted the same day.
 Depending on your particular situation, some implants can be placed and restored on the same day.
 This means a temporary or permanent replacement tooth can be placed on, or shortly after the implant is placed.

+You may still be a good candidate even if you have one or more of these conditions.
+We’ll assess your unique oral health needs to determine whether or not implants are right for you.
 If you’d like to know more about how Dental Implants can give you the smile you’ve always wanted, please contact us at Lane Ends Dental Practice in Lancashire on 01772 – 726932 to arrange for a consultation.